Austin Tiffany explores the issues behind the new Woolf Institute e-learning course Religion is...

 After that day, securing interviews with clergy around New York City became very easy.
 Clergy reiterated the need to join hands with their peers across religious boundaries, lending a hand of support but also opening themselves up to better understand the lived realities – the fears – of their neighbors who worshiped the Divine differently.
 These relationships are not new but often not visible, occurring during the week while congregants are busy at work.
 This year, holiday commercials sought to shed light on the bonds of understanding and friendship among clergy.
-Amazon released the following commercial, now well known showing the friendship between a priest and an imam.
+Amazon released a Christmas commercial (2016), now well known showing the friendship between a priest and an imam.

 As political climates and public discourse become more targeted towards our shared diversity, the need to understand the differing religious communities has become more important.
 In my research, clergy stressed the importance of understanding thy neighbor.
 Yet the conversation and understanding across religious boundaries cannot stop with clergy – it must spread to society more widely.

 Religion is… invites everybody – whether religious or not – to better understand the Abrahamic traditions.
 However, the course goes beyond pure academic knowledge about the beliefs and traditions of these faiths.
 We also examine and engage with religious life today.
 This course will look at the role of women in religious leadership, how media influences religion and how religion can be either a force of good or ill in our increasingly complex and interconnected world.
 We will challenge you to engage with religious traditions critically and empathetically, drawing on the world’s experts and your own experiences.